 Why it Matters

 Dealing with positive or negative reviews is a much better challenge than not dealing with any reviews at all.
-If your client is already getting reviews, give them advice on how to harness positive reviews and deal with the negative ones.
+If your client is already getting reviews, give them advice on How To Respond To Positive and Negative Reviews.
 If your business clients have a hard time getting reviews online, have them try the leave behind card strategy.
 It worked for Dodge City, and these results translate to more customers and ultimately, more money.